 Since you’re spending most of your trip in Osaka but aren’t sure if you’re visiting the other parts of Kansai yet, we recommend opting for the ICOCA IC Card instead.
 With a cheaper option, you have the flexibility to plan your trip on the go.

-The card is preloaded with 1,500 yen credit, plus the 500 yen deposit and you’ll get access to metros, buses, trains in the major cities of the Kansai region such as Osaka, Kyoto and Kobe.
-The best part is that this card can also be used for your shopping transactions!
+The card is preloaded with 1,500 yen credit (500 yen deposit) and you’ll get access to metros, buses, trains in the major cities of the Kansai region such as Osaka, Kyoto and Kobe.
+You can also use this card for your shopping transactions!

 Scenario 3: Under what circumstances should I opt for the Kansai Wide Rail Pass?

-The Kansai Wide Rail Pass is more suitable for those that want to explore the lesser than known areas of Kansai more than the major cities of Kansai such as Osaka, Kyoto and Nara.
+The Kansai Wide Rail Pass is best for those that want to explore the lesser than known areas of Kansai.
 For example, if you’re landing in Osaka but spending most of your trip exploring cities like Himeji and Okayama, opt for the Kansai Wide Rail Pass!

 Scenario 4: I’m making a trip to Tokyo but have planned a Kyoto day tour in my itinerary.
 Which pass should I take?

-For this case, we suggest opting for the 7-day JR Hokuriku Arch Pass, which gives you the flexibility travel to cities between Osaka, Hokuriku, and Tokyo, which include Kyoto, Kobe, Nara and more!
-This means that you have enough time spend for travelling and all the other nitty gritty stuff, which also means your trip won’t be rushed!
+For this case, we suggest opting for the 7-day JR Hokuriku Arch Pass.
+This gives you the flexibility travel to cities between Osaka, Hokuriku, and Tokyo, which include Kyoto, Kobe, Nara and more!
+With enough time set aside for travelling and all the other nitty gritty stuff, you won’t have to rush this trip!

 However, if you’re looking to explore Japan and aren’t planning to stay in one specific region throughout your trip, we suggest the Whole Japan Rail Pass!
 Choose between 7, 14 or 21 day passes and you’ll enjoy the ultimate flexibility to visit the best sites in Japan!
 The best part is you can also choose between the Ordinary or the Green Car pass to suit your travel preferences!